Things to do in Bandra West

 Open from 8:00 AM – 11 PM every day.
 Located at Perry Road.

 (4) The Village Shop

 A small cafe by St Andrews Church.
-Organic coffee again, tad expensive.
+Organic coffee again, a tad expensive.
 Pair it with some delicious organic, homemade cakes and cookies.
 There’s also lovely soup and masala chai to be had.
 Very cosy and quaint.

 Open from 8:30 AM – 11 PM every day.
 Located at Chimbai Road.

 (5) Taj Mahal Tea House

 Taj Mahal Tea House is not exactly a café, although you can drink filter coffee here.
 It is more of a 3,500 sq. ft porcelain palace, done up in blue and white.
 You can attempt to read a book here, tap away on your laptop, or chat up an old friend and look very posh doing it.

 Or do as I do, marvel at the wonderful decor and wonder why I can’t replicate the same in my house.
 The restaurant has beautiful colonial furniture, vibrant upholstery, and tons and tons of books at every nook and corner.
 Sitar music plays while I politely sip on my tea like the gentlewoman I am (so not!).
 Some fun pretending will be involved, for sure.